Institutions of higher education in the UK are complex organisations, each characterised by a distinctive ethos.

 Council is also responsible for ensuring we remain financially sustainable and that we meet our legal obligations.
 It takes the final decision on matters which have a significant impact on the University

-While Council takes on a monitoring and oversight role as the governing body, it delegates the operational running of the University to the Vice-Chancellor.
+While Council takes on a monitoring and oversight role as the governing body, it delegates the operational running of the University to the Vice-Chancellor and President.

-The Vice-Chancellor undertakes his responsibilities with the support of his senior colleagues who meet monthly as the Senior Management Group.
+The Vice-Chancellor and President undertakes his responsibilities with the support of his senior colleagues who meet twice a month as the University Executive Board.